samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 ### Adding Validation on Nest.js with DTOs and Pipes

 Even though you created an interface to define the structure of items, the application won't return an error status if you post any type of data other than the one defined in the interface.
-For example, the following request should return a 400 (bad request) status, but instead it returns a 200 (all good) status:
+For example, the following request should return a 400 (bad request) status, but instead, it returns a 200 (all good) status:

 ```bash
 curl -H 'Content-Type: application/json' -d '{